Feedback & Complaints

 In these circumstances, however, any investigation may be affected by the inability to seek further information and details and no advice can be issued on outcomes to the complainant.

-In exceptional circumstances, Screen NSW may assess that a client is a:
+In exceptional circumstances, Create NSW may assess that a client is a:

 - Persistent Complaint, or